gla32/DSCI522-2425-21-housing/README.md

 Summary:

-Our team will be working on prediciting the value of a house in
+Our team will be working on prediciting the value of a house in Stratcona county given the characteristics of the house such as whether it has a fireplace or not, a basement, the land size etc.

+We aquired our dataset from Srathcona County Open Data portal - 2023_Property_Tax_Assessment.